Introduction to Intermittent Fasting

 What is the best food to eat on non-fasting days?
-Fats are a good place to start.
+Fats are an excellent place to start.
 If you think about it, your body is burning fewer carbohydrates and more fats.
 Therefore, you are going to need more fats to burn and fewer carbohydrates.

 Merging the two genders can obscure any negative impacts on either gender because, as a whole, there were benefits.
 Unfortunately, there have not been exhaustive studies comparing the differences between men and women who have been fasting.
-Some studies on other species, like rats, pose questions about how IF affects women as compared to men.
+Some studies on other species, like rats, pose questions about how IF affects women compared to men.

 Exercising breaks down muscles and builds them up stronger thanks to the stress of a workout.
 But just as an exhausting run can make you vomit, stressing out your body with an IF plan can make it sick and anxious.

 Even men warn about eating enough during IF.
 James Clear cautions that it's tempting to eat smaller meals on non-fasting days or during non-fasting times.
 However, your body needs a certain amount of calories to survive.
-If your menstrual cycles start to become irregular, you should stop fasting immediately and probably eat more.
+So if your menstrual cycles start to become irregular, you should stop fasting immediately and probably eat more.

 Just don't do IF if you are pregnant.
 The growing baby will not benefit from a calorie restriction.
-Eat all the pickles and weird food that you want.
-If you're worried about the potential side effects of IF, start out like I did: skip breakfast.
+Instead, eat all the pickles and weird food that you want.
+If you're worried about the potential side effects of IF, start like I did: skip breakfast.
 A SquishyFit video said, anecdotally, that many of the women happy with IF and its results were skipping breakfast.